johnjoshuajamora/exam-calendar/README.md

 Explore the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) to learn more about Create React App.

 To learn React, check out the [React documentation](https://reactjs.org/).

-## Deployment

-To deploy the app, follow the steps mentioned in the [deployment documentation](https://facebook.github.io/create-react-app/docs/deployment).

-## Troubleshooting

-If you encounter issues, refer to the [troubleshooting guide](https://facebook.github.io/create-react-app/docs/troubleshooting).